robenkleene/design-references/spark-ar-studio/spark-ar-studio-patch-editor.md

-# Spark AR Studio Graph Editor
+# Spark AR Studio Patch Editor

 - Double-click to add a patch